DIY Tips & Advice

 Ceilings are flat.
 Stick anything onto the surface and it shows.
 They are so difficult to get and keep flat that builders rarely bother anymore - why do you think Artex was invented?!

+Trouble is, in period houses Artex looks awful.
+Often people resort to covering ceilings with lining paper.
+This doesn't always look great either.
 And, if you've only got cracks and no dropped or sagging sections, isn't entirely necessary.
 Nor is pulling down the whole ceiling and putting a new one up or even skimming the whole thing, as long as we're just talking about a few expansion / settlement cracks on a largely level and sound surface.

 Here's how to fill those ceiling cracks permanently.

+Use a flexible decorator's caulk or gap filler.
+It must be the type that is workable with water and a finger or brush and described as "permanently flexible".
 Don't use filler for sanding; it's only going to sit on the surface, look like the Himalayas and crack under the same forces as caused the original damage.

 Start by brushing the crack with a clean paintbrush to get all the loose stuff out.

 Then brush some undiluted PVA right into it.
 This will create a sound surface for the gap / decorator's filler to adhere to.

 Next squirt a thick bead of decorator's or gap filler right into the crack, over filling it slightly.
 Work quickly and accurately so that the filler is still workable without water.

 Now take a scrapper or putty blade and run it along your bead, forcing it into the crack and flatting it out.